Man, 14-year-old boy die in New York state plane collision: police

 The pilot of the Searey aircraft safely landed in a field in Alden, New York, the FAA said.
 The pilot and a 9-year-old girl who was a passenger in the plane walked away from the scene unharmed, the Buffalo News reported.

-The Experimental Aircraft Association on its Facebook page reported the collision involved its Young Eagles program, which gives children hands-on experience with aviation and that the program was run by its Buffalo, New York, chapter.
+Both planes were taking part in the Experimental Aircraft Association's Young Eagles program, which gives children hands-on experience with aviation, and each aircraft had a young person on board, association spokesman Dick Knapinski said in an email.
+The event was run by the group's Buffalo, New York, chapter, he said.

+Nearly 1.9 million young people have gone on flights through the program and this is only the second fatal accident involving Young Eagles since it launched in 1992, Knapinski said.

 The Federal Aviation Administration and the National Transportation Safety Board were investigating the collision.